Ainhoa Gutiérrez del Pozo

 Basque Country, Spain

-Ainhoa Gutiérrez del Pozo (Donostia, 1994) is a filmmaker and researcher.
-She graduated from the University of the Basque Country in Fine Arts and completed her Master’s degree in Documentary Film at the Universidad del Cine in Buenos Aires and at the Territory module at the Huarte Contemporary ArtsCentre (Navarra).
+Ainhoa Gutiérrez del Pozo (San Sebastian, 1994) is a filmmaker and researcher.
+She graduated in Fine Arts in the University of the Basque Country, and completed her Master’s degree at the Universidad del Cine in Buenos Aires.

 Project